elunna/nerfhack-changelog/README.md

 ### CROWNING
 * Crowning requires 13 Luck (from dnh).
+* Crowning only provides a 50% increase in resistances.
 * Intrinsic see invisible is no longer granted via crowning
 * Intrinsic telepathy is no longer granted via crowning
 * Crowning gifts are only granted when crowned, never for #offer.